Vinelab/bowler/README.md

 And register the service provider by adding `Vinelab\Bowler\BowlerServiceProvider::class` to the providers array in `config/app`.

 ### Producer
+In order to be able to send a message, a producer instance needs to be created and an exchange needs to be set up.

 ```php
 // Initialize a Bowler Connection